 It’s clear that the rate increases are far in excess of what these reform provisions actually cost.
 And there is nothing in the health care bill that stops them from doing so.
 In a free market, other insurance companies would be able to enter the market and provide a better product at a lower price.
 But health insurance companies are exempt from anti-trust regulation, and can legally operate as monopolies and engage in monopolistic practices.
 The health care bill did nothing to stop that.

-That’s why the people Obama now mocks wanted a public option.
+That’s why people wanted a public option.
 If the government is going to assign its right to collect taxes to private companies (which is what they did when they passed the mandate), and allow the IRS to be used as an enforcement mechanism, people wanted to feel like there was an alternative.
 Faced with looming rate increases far in excess of anything they were told when the bill was being sold to them, in the wake of rising economic insecurity and high unemployment, people are justifiably anxious.

 Single mother Susie Madrack explains why people like her found Obama’s comments upsetting: